infidelus/vine-orders-app/README.md

 If you want to run this script as a Docker container you will also need to install Docker.
 Instructions can be found on the [dockerdocs website](https://docs.docker.com/engine/install/).

 Once installed you simply need to run app.py from the command line / terminal.
 This will either be in the form of 'python app.py' or 'python3 app.py', depending on your Operating System.
 Once you have it working you can add a desktop shortcut to launch it if you are not running it 24/7 in a Docker or other web server.

+If you are running the app on your local machine then it will be available in your web browser at http://127.0.0.1:5000/.
+Substitute the IP address if you are running the app on a different machine.
+The port number can also be changed by editing app.py.
+At the very bottom of the script you will see the line:

+> app.run(host='0.0.0.0', port=5000)

+Change the port number as required, save the file and then restart the app and adjust the browser URL port.

+## Import Vine Orders

+There is a hidden route where you can import your previous orders.
+Download your data from Amazon.
+There should be a VineOrders.csv file, or something similar (rename it to VineOrders.csv if it has a different filename) which whould have columns for url, date_ordered and description.
+Move this file to the root folder of the app (where app.py is) then visit the hidden page (http://127.0.0.1:5000/import_csv for example).
+If everything is in place you should see a message saying 'CSV data imported successfully!'.
+If you see an error page instead then either the file is not in the correct location or the column headers are incorrect.
+Correcting the errors should fix it but you could always try restarting the app.